PracticalSpace.com

 Escape Velocity: 5.03 km/s

-Mars has a very thin atmosphere composed mostly of the tiny amount of remaining carbon dioxide (95.3%) plus nitrogen (2.7%), argon (1.6%) and traces of oxygen (0.15%) and water (0.03%).
-The average pressure on the surface of Mars is only about 7 millibars (less than 1% of Earth's), but it varies greatly with altitude from almost 9 millibars in the deepest basins to about 1 millibar at the top of Olympus Mons.
-But it is thick enough to support very strong winds and vast dust storms that on occasion engulf the entire planet for months.
-Mars' thin atmosphere produces a greenhouse effect but it is only enough to raise the surface temperature by 5 degrees (K) much less than what we see on Venus and Earth.
+Mars' atmosphere is very thin and composed mostly of carbon dioxide (95.3%) plus nitrogen (2.7%), argon (1.6%) with traces of oxygen (0.15%) and water (0.03%).
+Since it is so thin the average air pressure on the surface is only about 7 millibars which is almost 1% of Earth.
+Just like on Earth it varies based on the altitude so it can be almost 9 millibars in the deep basins and about 1 millibar on top of Olympus Mons.
+Even though the atmosphere is thin it can sustain very strong winds which will sometimes whip up dust storms that will engulf the entire planet for months.
+Because of the high percentage of carbon dioxide the atmosphere produces a greenhouse effect and it raises the surface temperature by about 5 degrees (C).

 Mars has two very small moons that orbit close to the planet.
 These were probably captured rocks from the nearby asteroid belt.